ppizarror/pygame-menu/README.md

     timer_menu.add_option('Close Menu', PYGAME_MENU_CLOSE)
     ```

 - <i>add_text_input(title, onchange, onreturn, default, maxlength, maxsize, **kwargs)</i>

-    Add a *text input* to menu: two functions that execute when updating the text in the
-    text entry and pressing *Return key* on the element.
+    Add a *text input* to menu: several options with values and two functions that execute when updating the text in the text entry and pressing *Return key* on the element.

     | Param | Description | Type |
     | :-: | :--| :--:|